 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Bethany College Kansas, approximately 79% of students took out student loans averaging $8,199 a year.
-That adds up to $32,796 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Bethany College Kansas, approximately 76% of students took out student loans averaging $9,835 a year.
+That adds up to $39,340 over four years for those students.

-How Much Money Do Bethany College Kansas Graduates Make?students who graduate with a bachelor's degree from Bethany College Kansas make about $40,200 a year during their first few years of employment after graduation.
-This is in the same neighborhood of the average college graduate's salary of $40,800 per year.
+How Much Money Do Bethany College Kansas Graduates Make?bachelor's degree recipients from Bethany College Kansas make around $40,200 per year during the early years of their employment.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Bethany College Kansas